Timmutegi/Python-algorithms/README.md

 # Python algorithms
-    Data structures and algorithms solutions for common technical interview questions using Python
+    Data Structures and Algorithms solutions for common technical interview questions using Python